ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

         7. The list of high-symmetry points with the number of points to calculate along each line, in the same way as we did for the electronic band structure.

     - Run `matdyn.x < 04_CD_matdyn-bands.in > matdyn.out`.
 Again, this is very fast.
-    - The code generates the output files `CD-bands.freq` and `CD-zands.freq.gp`.
+    - The code generates the output files `CD-bands.freq` and `CD-bands.freq.gp`.
 Both of which contain the frequencies along the path we requested.

 ### Step 5: plotting the phonon band structure
 Finally, we want to generate a graph of these frequencies.
 For this, we will use the output file `CD-bands.freq.gp` which contains frequencies in units of cm-1.